mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 ---
-title: "Create your First Pod."
+title: "Describe the Pod and its Events "
-excerpt: "In this module, we will go through the basics of pods and understand the structure of pod definition."
+excerpt: "Here we will describe the pod, Understand the different sections of it.
+Go through the events under the different scenarios."
 header:
   overlay_color: "#80aaff              "
-  teaser: /assets/images/kuberneties/Day4.png
+  teaser: /assets/images/kuberneties/Pods/Pods-2.png
-  excerpt: "Create your First Pod and understand the Pod definition file."
+  excerpt: "Here we will describe the pod, Understand the different sections of it."
   show_overlay_excerpt: false
   show_date: true
 sidebar:
   - title: "Introduction to Kubernetes"
-    image: /assets/images/kuberneties/KubernetesSidebar.png
+    image: /assets/images/kuberneties/Pods/Pods-2.png
     image_alt: "logo"
     text: "Written by"
   - title: "Rajith P"